 Housing costs in Waianae are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Waianae isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waianae are a mix of both white- and blue-collar jobs.
-Overall, Waianae is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Waianae who work in office and administrative support (15.52%), management occupations (10.16%), and sales jobs (8.59%).
+Waianae is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Waianae is a town of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Waianae who work in office and administrative support (13.90%), sales jobs (10.64%), and maintenance occupations (7.46%).

-One of the nice things about Waianae is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Waianae is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Waianae in 2010 was $18,710, which is low income relative to Hawaii, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,840 for a family of four.
+The per capita income in Waianae in 2018 was $20,208, which is low income relative to Hawaii and the nation.
+This equates to an annual income of $80,832 for a family of four.
 However, Waianae contains both very wealthy and poor people as well.

 Waianae is an extremely ethnically-diverse town.
 The people who call Waianae home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waianae residents report their race to be Native Hawaiian, followed by Asian.
 Waianae also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.47% of the town’s residents.
-Important ancestries of people in Waianae include German, English, Irish, and Italian.
+People of Hispanic or Latino origin account for 20.22% of the town’s residents.
+Important ancestries of people in Waianae include Portuguese, German, Irish, Italian, and English.

 The most common language spoken in Waianae is English.
-Other important languages spoken here include Pacific Island languages and Tagalog.
+Other important languages spoken here include Pacific Island languages and Italian.